ksanaforge/workshop/README.md

-dhammagear-workshop
+ksanaforge-workshop
 ===================

-prototype to show how to make use of dhammagear library
+prototype to show how to make use of ksanaforge libraries